Angelina-yu-MinDun/Multilingual-Mental-Health-Sentiment-Analysis-Response-Generation/README.md

 # Multilingual Mental Health Sentiment Analysis & Response Generation

-An academic NLP prototype where I built and fine-tuned a transformer-based mental health text classifier, then connected it with a generative AI response layer.
+An NLP prototype where I built and fine-tuned a transformer-based mental health text classifier, then connected it with a generative AI response layer.
 The project combines **XLM-RoBERTa** for multilingual classification and **FLAN-T5 Large** for supportive response generation.

 The implementation is contained in a single notebook and demonstrates hands-on AI development skills: dataset preparation, model selection, transformer fine-tuning, loss-function adjustment, evaluation, multilingual inference testing, and prompt-based generation.